home-assistant/addons/duckdns/README.md

 - At time of writing, Duck DNS' own IPv6 autodetection [does not actually work][duckdns-faq], but you can use the URL option for `ipv6` to get around this, read on.
+- When starting the add-on one of the first lines in the log should have "INFO: OK".
+If you get "WARNING:" make sure you are not blocking port 53 from LAN in your firewall.

 ## Support